xiaohw7/cgmoi/README.md

      *  Potential way to improve is to change to motor to a simple DC motor that outputs constant torque every time it accelerated top plate from rest regardless of whether top plate is loaded.

+3. PCB enclosure was not fully printed because filament kept breaking during the print.
+2 halves of the enclosure were used as a makeshift PCB enclosure with one end of sawn open to create opening for wires.
+Also, slot for PCB to sit in and the width of the enclosure was too narrow for PCB to fit and required a lot of filing.
+Even then PCB had difficulty fitting into the slot.

+      * To increase probability of success of subsequent prints, opening of PCB enclosure should be widened by 1-2mm.
+Height of slot meant for PCB should be increased by 1mm.
+And use filament that's less likely to break during print.

 ## Instructions
-Below are instructions on how to set up each individual component of the cgmoi machine, links to each component's datasheet, as well as some notes I made on the problems I faced in the process.
+Below are instructions on how to set up each individual component of the cgmoi machine, links to each component's datasheet, as well as some notes I made on the my experiences.

 ### HX711 ADC and load cells: